-- Provide you with the services, products or information that you asked for, as well as information about other services, products or information we think might interest you where you have consented to being contacted;
+Provide you with the services, products or information that you asked for, as well as information about other services, products or information we think might interest you where you have consented to be contacted;

 Tools may be used to improve the effectiveness of the Selby Trust’s communications with you, including tracking whether you open the emails we send you and which links you click within a message.

-We may also use personal information to carry out due diligence so that we are fundraising in accordance within the law, the code of fundraising practice and our internal policies and procedures.
+We may also use personal information to carry out due diligence so that we are fundraising in accordance with the law, the code of fundraising practice and our internal policies and procedures.

 In some limited circumstances, the personal information that the Selby Trust collects may include information that is considered 'sensitive data'.
 This may include personal information regarding racial or ethnic origins, political opinions, religious beliefs, health and also information concerning criminal offences.
 Where this information is collected we will tell you so you know why it is needed.